processing-language-server/LS4P/README.md

     </p>

 * <b>Activation Event:</b>
-	- If you see <b>Processing</b> at the bottom status bar of vscode then it means that Processing Language Server is active.<br>
+	- If you see <b>Processing</b> in the bottom status bar of vscode then it means that Processing Language Server is active.<br>
 	<p align="center">
         <img src="assets/imgs/statusBar.png">
     </p>